This article is primarily about preparing soil before planting trees (ornamental or fruiting), hedging, roses, and other shrubs.

 In most locations, you will be working with one of three general soil categories:

-• Clay soil: if your soil is heavy, not very dark, feels smooth when you rub it between your fingers, and you can make it into a sausage shape when moist that won't crack when you prod it, you have clay soil.
+• Clay soil: Heavy, not very dark, cracks and crusts in dry weather, feels smooth when moist & you rub it between your fingers, you can make it into a sausage shape that won't crack when you prod it.

-• Good garden topsoil: if your soil is dark and forms little crumbly clumps when moist, it's good topsoil.
-You should be able to roll it into a sausage shape, but the sausage will fall apart when you prod it.
+• Good garden topsoil: dark and forms little crumbly clumps when moist.
+When you roll it into a sausage shape, it will crack apart when you prod it.

-• Poor soil (sandy, chalky, or rocky): if your soil is light, gritty, and won't form any kind of sausage unless it's soaked, which will fall apart with the smallest movement, it's poor soil.
+• Poor soil (sandy, chalky, or rocky): if your soil is light, gritty, and won't form a sausage maybe unless it's soaked, and the shape will just fall apart when you prod it.

 Why is Soil Preparation Necessary?